pr1ntf/iohyve/README.md

 ````
 If you want more control over your setup, feel free to read the [handbook](https://www.freebsd.org/doc/en/books/handbook/virtualization-host-bhyve.html).

+**GRUB Guests**

+In order to boot guests using GRUB, you must install the [sysutils/grub2-bhyve](https://www.freshports.org/sysutils/grub2-bhyve/) port.
+You can also just run `pkg install grub2-bhyve` if you'd like.

 **NOTE**

 If you are using [FreeNAS](http://doc.freenas.org/9.10/freenas_jails.html#using-iohyve), you must also run this one-liner to link your datasets correctly.